Chingu-cohorts/voyage-wiki-chgmgt/Section-03.-Establishing-the-Team.md

 ![](https://github.com/Chingu-cohorts/voyage-wiki/blob/development/images/Example%20Task%20Board.png)

+For more information about task boards see [A Short Introduction to the Scrum Methodology](https://medium.com/chingu/a-short-introduction-to-the-scrum-methodology-7a23431b9f17).

 # 💯 💯 💯 💯 TO ADD: Reminder who is responsible for this?
 Add link for trello & waffle example  💯 💯 💯 💯